Chapter 7

 What are UX research methods?

-A UX research method is a way of generating insights about your users, their behavior, motivations, and needs.
-You can use methods like user interviews, surveys, focus groups, card sorting, usability testing to identify user challenges and turn them into opportunities to improve the user experience.
+You can use research methodologies like user interviews, surveys, focus groups, card sorting, usability testing to identify user challenges and turn them into opportunities to improve the user experience.

 More of a visual learner?
 Check out this video for a speedy rundown.
 If you’re ready to get stuck in, jump straight to our full breakdown.